dbmi-bgm/cgap-pipeline/docs/wgs-step-filtering.rst

 Requirements
 ++++++++++++

-A single, micro-annotated VCF file is an input.
-The micro-annotation should include annotation of VEP, ClinVar and SpliceAI.
+A single, annotated VCF file is an input.
+The annotation should include annotation of VEP, ClinVar and SpliceAI.

 This step also requires a panel of unrelated samples in the .big format.